Unemployment Insurance Information

 File for Regular Unemployment Insurance

 If you would like to send additional documentation to IDES regarding your regular unemployment claim filing, then go to the Regular Unemployment Documentation Upload Portal.
 To use this feature, you must have already established a Claimant ID, but you do not need to have established an online account.
-If you have documentation for PUA to upload, go to the PUA website.

 You will be prompted to log in, which requires you to create an online username and password.
 Be sure to have all necessary information ready when filing your claim.
 Instructions are also available if you are filing for unemployment insurance and live out of state.